SCOPE OF THIS CHAPTER

 For reviews in relation to children from overseas placed with Inter Country Adopters, see Inter Country Adoption Procedure.

 For reviews of prospective adopters approval, see Assessment and Approval of Prospective Adopters Procedure and Inter Country Adoption Procedure.

 For Disruption Meetings, after a Placement Breakdown, see Disruption of Adoptive Placements Procedure.

-In December 2019, Section 5, The Conduct of Adoption Reviews (bullet point f) was amended to reflect the status of adopted children as being ‘previously looked after’ when considering their educational needs.
+AMENDMENTSection 5, The Conduct of Adoption Reviews (bullet point f) was amended in December 2019 to reflect the status of adopted children as being 'previously looked after' when considering their educational needs.
 A link to DfE guidance on Promoting the Education of Looked After and Previously Looked After children was also added.

 1. Arrangements for Adoption Reviews

 Once an adoption agency has Authority to Place for Adoption, there is a requirement to review the child's case under the Adoption Agencies Regulations 2005.
 Until the child is placed for adoption, this runs alongside the requirement to hold a Looked After Review in relation to the child - see Looked After Review Procedure.

 The allocated social worker should provide written information about the intended arrangements for Adoption Reviews, to the child (depending on age and understanding), to the prospective adopters (usually this will be part of the Adoption Placement Plan), and to any other person considered relevant, such as the child's birth parents.

 So far as reasonably practicable, all Adoption Reviews will be chaired by the child's Independent Reviewing Officer.
 The role of the IRO is to ensure that the child's voice is heard and that the appropriate planning is undertaken with regard to each case.
 The Adoption Agency Regulations place a duty on the IRO to share if there are any barriers to the agreements made at the review.